asimov-modules/asimov-apify-module/README.md

 ## ✨ Features

-- Imports structured data from Apify actors.
+- Imports structured data from Apify actors (web automation scripts).
 - Collects the raw JSON data via the Apify API (requires an API token).
 - Constructs a semantic knowledge graph based on the [KNOW] ontology.
 - Supports plain JSON output as well as [RDF] output formats such as JSON-LD,